afroz23/Shiksha/README.md

-# Classroom
+# Shiksha App

-### A Real-world classroom application for a better interaction between students and teachers.
+### A Real-world application for a better interaction between students and teacher to make education simpler.